lnls-sirius/machine-applications/li-ps-conv/README.md

-# AS-PU IOC conversion classes and scripts
+# LI-PS IOC conversion classes and scripts

 IOC classes and scripts for voltage conversions.